lpietan/GenoMLizer/README.md

 ```

 #### datasetCreator
-Transforms variants from the VCF file to usable ML features.
-Four variables are created from each variant.
-Two allele variables, one for each allele, encoded as a 0 for the reference allele and 1 for the alternative alelle.
-And two CADD variables, one for each allele, utilizing the CADD score for the variant for encoding the alternative allele and 0 for the reference allele. datasetCreator has 3 agruments (order matters).
+Transforms variants from the VCF file into usable ML features.
+Four variables are created from each variant: two allele variables, one for each allele, encoded as a 0 for the reference allele and 1 for the alternative allele, and two CADD variables, one for each allele, using the CADD score to encode the alternative allele and 0 for the reference allele. `datasetCreator` has 3 arguments (order matters).
 ```

 datasetCreator input.vcf.gz target_file output.csv